Call the Police (radio program)

 Call the Police is an old-time radio crime drama in the United States.
-It was broadcast on NBC June 3, 1947 - September 28, 1948, and on CBS June 5, 1949 - September 25, 1949.
+It was broadcast on NBC June 3, 1947 – September 28, 1948, and on CBS June 5, 1949 – September 25, 1949.

 Premise

 Bill Grant, the main character of Call the Police was a Marine who had served in World War II and whose father had been a policeman who was killed in the line of duty.
 The younger Grant went to the FBI Academy and then returned to his hometown to find that criminals had taken control.
 He took on the challenge of cleaning up crime in the city.

 Vincent Terrace, in Radio Programs, 1924-1984: A Catalog of More Than 1800 Shows, summarized the program's format as follows, "The stories are hard-hitting re-creations of gruesome crimes, the step-by-step actions of the criminals and the police efforts to apprehend the culprits."

 Reviews

 Media critic John Crosby described Call the Police as "[o]ne bad penny which turns up every summer."
 He added, "The plots move just short of the speed of sound and are wildly complicated, though, I'm forced to admit, fairly ingenious."

 A review in the June 12, 1948, issue of the trade publication Billboard said that summer's first episode "was written with punch and verve and brought [to] life by excellent characterizations ..."

+The trade publication Variety said that the June 1, 1948, episode (the show's premiere for that summer) "makes up in smart dialog and swift pace for its run-of-the-mill character."
+The review noted the episode's "good" performances, "striking" sound effects, and "fine" music bridges, and it said that the sometimes flippant dialog "brightens up the program".